dzackgarza/Notes/Class_Notes/2021/Spring/FourManifolds/FourManifolds.md

 :::{.remark}
 If $H_1(X; \ZZ)$ has no 2-torsion, e.g. if $\pi_1X = 0$, then $w_2(X) = 0$ iff the intersection form on $H^2$ is even, where $w_2$ is the obstruction to existence of spin structures.
 Note that this makes sense for topological manifolds and not just smooth manifolds, and in this case $\sigma(X)$ is divisible by 8.
-This restriction comes from number theory: since we have a unimodular lattice,it breaks into sums of $E_8, -E_8$, and $H$ if indefinite, and any even unimodular lattice has signature divisble by 8.
+This restriction comes from number theory: since we have a unimodular lattice, it breaks into sums of $E_8, -E_8$, and $H$ if indefinite, and any even unimodular lattice has signature divisible by 8.
 So this can work as an obstruction to the existence of smooth structures.
 :::